Roofing dumpster rental in Kalamazoo

 Tile, Slate, and Metal Roof Tear-off Containers

-Concrete tile, natural slate, and standing-seam metal weigh significantly more than asphalt: they punish a standard container that was not built for the load.
-For these jobs, we route in a heavy-duty 30-yard low-wall bin with a heavier floor plate and reinforced sides; we cap the fill volume well below the visual rim to keep axle weight legal.
-We haul these using a lowboy to ensure safety.
-Call (269) 222-7929 for our general construction debris service.
+Concrete tile, natural slate, and standing-seam metal weigh significantly more than asphalt: they punish a standard bin that was not built for the load.
+For these jobs, we route in a 30-yard container equipped with a heavier floor plate and reinforced sides; we then cap the fill volume well below the visual rim to ensure axle weight stays legal.
+We also use a lowboy for transport; otherwise, we handle standard general construction debris service needs.

 Same-day Pickup for Fast Roof Project Turnover